-According to the 2017 Market Value Analysis (MVA) by the Reinvestment Fund shown in Figure 37, households earning as high as \$72,000 (120% of the Area Median Income [AMI]) can only afford to live in the lowest housing markets in the Richmond region; whereas, in comparable regions (such as Akron and Pittsburgh), moderate income households are able to afford housing in the middle housing markets as well as the low housing markets.
-This means that in Richmond low- and moderate-income households must live in concentrated pockets of poverty because affordable housing markets.
+According to the 2017 Market Value Analysis (MVA) by the Reinvestment Fund shown in Figure 40, households earning as high as \$72,000 (120% of the Area Median Income [AMI]) can only afford to live in the lowest housing markets in the Richmond region; whereas, in comparable regions (such as Akron and Pittsburgh), moderate income households are able to afford housing in the middle housing markets as well as the low housing markets.
+This means that in Richmond low- and moderate-income households must live in concentrated pockets of poverty because affordable housing choices do not exist in middle and strong housing markets.